Intercollegiate Ethics Bowl

 Adam R. Thompson

-Executive Coach
+Executive coach

 Jabran Amanat-Lee

-picture of current Head Coach, Swarnima Kain
+Head coach, Swarnima Kain

 Swarnima Kain